microsoft/DynamicTelemetry/docs/docs/Architecture.KeyConstructs.Overview.document.md

 of interest, a state machine can be dynamically deployed and attached to the running system without compromising its security and privacy.
-An action involves collecting information that was not previously gathered before the implementation of dynamic telemetry.
+An action involves collecting information that was not previously gathered before the implementation of Dynamic Telemetry.